GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 # Overview of basic install

-The goal of a basic GENIE install is to use the latest GENIE code to deploy an instance of the GENIE software stack into a GCP project that you own.
+The goal of a _basic_ GENIE install is to use the latest GENIE code to deploy an instance of the GENIE software stack into a GCP project that you own.
 At the end of this install, you will be able to access the GENIE React front end running in your GCP project that uses GENIE microservices also deployed in your GCP project to run a RAG demo.

 There are many possible variations for how to deploy and develop with GENIE.
-However, the following are proscriptive steps that deploys GENIE using the simplest approach applicable to as many starting environments as possible, with a basic configuration.
-Once this installation is complete, you can dive deeper into add READMEs for how to deploy and work with additional features.
+However, the following are prescriptive steps that deploy GENIE using the simplest approach applicable to as many starting environments as possible, with a basic configuration.
+Once this installation is complete, you can dive deeper into other GENIE READMEs for information on how to deploy and work with additional features.

 There are four logical steps to deploy GENIE: